LoopKit/loopdocs/docs/gh-actions/gh-update.md

 #### What if the Build Fails

-If a new release is announced, look to see if there are instructions about extra steps required with the release.
+If a new release is announced at [Current Release](../version/releases.md#current-release), look to see if there are instructions about extra steps required with the release.
 (The release after 3.2.2 will certainly have extra instructions.)

 If you are using the dev branch, head over to [GitHub Build for dev](#github-build-for-dev) for information.